OFA-Sys/DiverseEvol/README.md

 └── {YOUR-RESULT-DIR-NAME}_RD={rd_start}-{rd_end}_MEASURES=vendi.pkl
 ```

-Feel free to adjust the iteration range (`--rd_start` & `--rd_end`).
+You can also adjust the iteration range (`--rd_start` & `--rd_end`).

 ---
-Feel free to reach out, if you have any questions or need further assistance.
+Don't hesitate to reach out, if you have any questions or need further assistance.
 Happy experimenting with DiverseEvol!